khval/kittyTurbo.library/turboPlus_commands.md

 Plane Update n

-F Paste Icon x,y,n
+F Paste Icon [x],[y],[n]

+    On Amos Kittens:

-    paste icon [n] to [x],[y], same as normal paste icon in.
+        Same as normal paste icon (uses retroMode.library).

-    (Should be dirty we don’t allow that in Amos kittens.)
+    On Amos Pro:

+        * This command uses blitter.

+        * This command is made for speed, does not do testing.

+        * This command can crash your computer.

-F 32 Icon n,n,n
+F 32 Icon [x],[y],[n]

+    On Amos Kittens:

-    paste icon [n] to [x],[y], same as normal paste icon in.
+        Same as normal paste icon (uses retroMode.library).

-    (Should be dirty we don’t allow that in Amos kittens.)
+    On Amos Pro:

+        * This command should only work with 32-pixel width icons.

+        * This command uses blitter.

+        * This command is made for speed, does not do testing.

+        * This command can crash your computer.

-F 16 Icon n,n,n
+F 16 Icon [x],[y],[n]

+    On Amos Kittens:

-    paste icon [n] to [x],[y], same as normal paste icon in.
+        Same as normal paste icon (uses retroMode.library).

-    (Should be dirty we don’t allow that in Amos kittens.)
+    On Amos Pro:

+        * This command should only work with 16-pixel width icons.

+        * This command uses blitter.

+        * This command is made for speed, does not do testing.

+        * This command can crash your computer.

-F 16proc Icon n,n,n
+F 16proc Icon [x],[y],[n]

+    On Amos Kittens:

+        Same as normal paste icon (uses retroMode.library).

+    On Amos Pro:

+        * This command should only work with 16-pixel width icons.

+        * This command uses CPU

+        * This command is made for speed, does not do testing.

+        * This command can crash your computer.

-F 32proc Icon n,n,n
+F 32proc Icon [x],[y],[n]

+    On Amos Kittens:

+        Same as normal paste icon (uses retroMode.library).

+    On Amos Pro:

+        * This command should only work with 32-pixel width icons.

+        * This command uses CPU

+        * This command is made for speed, does not do testing.

+        * This command can crash your computer.

 n=X Icon(n)

+    Return width in words of icon[n]
+	words width = icon [n] pixel width / 16

 n=Y Icon(n)

+    return pixel height of icon [n]

 n=Planes Icon(n)

+    Should returns number of bit plains. (on Amos Kittens this command will return 8.)

 n=Icon Check(n)